School Counseling & Advisement

 - Career Development – Students will investigate the world of work in order to make informed career decisions.

-- Personal/Social Development – Students will acquire an understanding of, and respect for, self and others, and the skills to be responsible citizens.
+- Social/Emotional – Students will acquire an understanding of, and respect for, self and others, and the skills to be responsible citizens.

 - Standards for School Counseling Programs in Virginia Public Schools (K-12) (PDF)